t0mhan/EnergyCortexChallenge/README.md

 # EnergyCortexChallenge

+EnergyCortex challenge was to call an API and utilize the JSON response to plot a time-series graph for each season of the year using amCharts and Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Install dependencies